 We have been working with communities to share information about Keystone XL while earning trust and support for the project.
 We have dedicated significant resources and efforts toward supporting communities through educational workshops, training programs, and investments in local and regional nonprofit organizations.

-We are committed to working with indigenous communities to explore project opportunities that benefit and align to their community interests, as well as address concerns, recognizing that activities have the potential to affect their lives as rights-holders distinct relationships with the land.
+We are committed to working with Indigenous communities to explore project opportunities that benefit and align to their community interests, as well as address concerns, recognizing that activities have the potential to affect their lives as rights-holders with distinct relationships with the land.

 We work with landowners to answer questions and negotiate voluntary agreements that are mutually beneficial.
 Regardless of what region we operate in, we strive to work cooperatively on our projects with landowners and Indigenous groups through early and ongoing engagement.

 The proposed Keystone XL Pipeline is governed according to regulations outlined by the United States Department of Transportation Pipeline and Hazardous Materials Safety Administration (PHMSA), the Federal Energy Regulatory Commission (FERC), and the Canada Energy Regulator (CER), which replaced the National Energy Board (NEB) in August 2019.